 A Cardiff-based sight charity has changed its name in an effort to appeal more to people with sight loss across south Wales.

-Cardiff Institute for the Blind has rebranded to Sight Life after feedback showed that people did not think the old name made it clear that the charity worked across the south Wales region.
+Cardiff Institute for the Blind has rebranded to Sight Life after feedback showed that people did not think the old name made it clear that the charity worked across the whole south Wales region, not just in Cardiff.

 The charity, which has 12 staff and supports people to live independent and enjoyable lives, also felt the old name was a disadvantage when fundraising and applying for funding.

-While the charity has undergone some changes including its logo, name and a change of its website address, it did not feel a full rebrand was necessary so the design of the website and colour palette have remained the same.
+The charity has undergone some changes including its logo, name and a change of its website address, but it did not feel a full rebrand was necessary, so the design of the website and colour palette have remained the same.